StefanBratanov/chotto/README.md

 secret is generated in Chotto is as follows:

 * User provides an entropy of at least 6 characters when starting the client.
-* A seed with 256 bytes is initialised with the entropy bytes. (truncated or padded with zeros)
+* An IKM (input keying material) with 256 bytes is initialised with the entropy bytes. (truncated or padded with zeros)
 * Half or more bytes (128 or 256 minus the length of the entropy) are replaced by random bytes. ( based on
-  `java.util.Random`)
+  `java.security.SecureRandom`)
-* The seed is passed to a `BLS KeyGen` function which adds more randomness and ultimately generates the secret.
+* The IKM is passed to a [BLS KeyGen](https://github.com/ethereum/kzg-ceremony-specs/blob/master/docs/cryptography/BLS.md#keygen) function which ultimately generates the secret.

 The secrets will only live in the Java process, so won't be exposed when the browser is opened for